rlkingston/IPA/README.md

 If successful, the program will output the proposed solution (both Fourier coefficients and maps) in directory phase_consensus, for inspection and interpretation.
 As with all *ab initio* phase determination methods, the procedure may generate the true solution or its inverse.
 The correct hand of the reconstructed image must be determined by inspection.

+# Reference

+Version 1.0 of the program effectively automates the procedures described in:

+Kingston, R.L. and Millane R.P.
+(2022) A general method for directly phasing diffraction data from high–solvent content protein crystals.
+IUCRj, In Press

 # Contact